 23 August 2016 Update

-It will take some time for the implementation of the new law to occur.
-This is occurring through the Provinces and Territories and with medical and nursing registration and professional bodies playing an important role.
+Implementation of the new law is occurring through the Provinces and Territories and with medical and nursing registration and professional bodies playing an important role.
 (In Canada, health care is an area of shared jurisdiction by federal and provincial-territorial governments.)
 See for example, British Columbia and Alberta.

 One of the big issues we will be following in Canada – as in other places with assisted dying laws – is making sure people can get assistance if their own doctor (or, as in Canada, nurse practitioner) is not prepared to provide it.